neringabickmore/art-i-al/README.md

 ### **Site Layout** ###

 I designed my site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
-I was focusing on defining the basic layout structure of the app and identifying how displays would change on different screen sizes such as [mobile and larger screens](/wireframes/site-wireframes/about.visitor.png).
+I was focusing on defining the basic layout structure of the app and identifying how displays would change on different screen sizes such as [mobile](/wireframes/site-wireframes/gallery-buy.mobile.png), [tablet](/wireframes/site-wireframes/gallery-buy.tablet.png), and [desktop](/wireframes/site-wireframes/gallery-buy.desktop.png)

-You can view all wireframes created for this project [here](/wireframes/site-wireframes).
+You can view all wireframes created for this project in [site wireframes](/wireframes/site-wireframes) folder.

-### **User Account Creation** ###

-To make user account creation logic easier to understand and simplify the management of it, I have created [workflow-chart](/wireframes/flowcharts/account-creation.jpg).

 [Back to content](#contents)